The Vitamix 5200 blender is part of Vitamix’s Classic C-Series line of blenders.

 If you have the 120 Volt version (the most common), you just have to turn off the machine and wait about 45 minutes for it to cool down.
 Better not to trigger the Automatic Protection Overload system in the first place!
 At least it’s good to know that your Vitamix 5200 will shut down before it overheats and damages the motor.

-If you have the 220 or 240 Volt versions of the 5200, you can reset them by pressing the reset button (see the grey button above) that’s on the bottom of the motor base close to the front side.
+If you have the 220 or 240 Volt versions of the 5200, you can reset the Automatic Overload Protection System by pressing the reset button (see the grey button above) that’s on the bottom of the motor close to the front side.

 The Vitamix 5200 comes with a feature that you might not notice, the power cord cavity.
-The power cord is long, which is nice, but in case you don’t need the full length of the power cord, you can wrap it out of sight underneath the motor base, at the bottom of the motor base.
+The power cord is long, which is nice, but in case you don’t need the full length of the power cord, you can wrap it out of sight underneath the motor, at the bottom of the motor.

 There is a built-in cord wrap cavity that is secured by three plastic retainers that will hold any unused cord firmly under the machine and out of sight.
-You can see it in the diagram above.
+You can see it in the diagram above with the cord neatly wound up under the motor and held in place with clips.

 There are two parts to the lid: the lid that fits on top of the blender and the lid plug:

-The standard 64 oz BPA free container that comes with the blender is a “wet” container, meaning that it is best used to blend liquids and other things that you normally think of blending.
+The standard 64 ounce container that comes with the blender is a “wet” container, meaning that it is best used to blend liquids and other things that you normally think of blending.

 An optional 32-oz “dry” container can be bought separately and is best used to grind seeds, knead dough, and other less traditional but important blender jobs (some of these were pioneered by Vitamix).